 Audrey Zinman was born, raised and currently resides in New York.
-She graduated from Duke University with a B.A. in English, but her passion was always creating, whether it be cooking or interior design.
-She never considered herself an artist until she stumbled upon a decoupage vase at a flea market and decided she wanted to learn this art form!
+She graduated from Duke University with a B.A. in English, but her passion is in the creative arts.
+She never considered herself an artist until she stumbled upon a decoupage vase at a flea market and decided she had to learn this art form!

 After working in a family business, she raised a family and during that time began taking classes in decoupage.
-She soon discovered decoupage was truly a lost art, and it was not easy to find instruction.
-She has been studying the art form for 15 years through various workshops and classes and most recently with Luci Solansky Art Under Glass.
+She has been studying the art form for 15 years through various workshops and classes and most recently with Luci Solonsky Art Under Glass.

 “The power of images has always intrigued me.
 As a visual learner and observer, decoupage naturally offered the perfect medium to express myself.
 I describe my technique as “painting with paper”.
 I am always hunting for interesting images and papers to incorporate in my work.